System 6

 Reception

-Initial releases of System 6 are unstable; many third-party developers did not receive advance copies, resulting in widespread compatibility issues.
+Initial releases of System 6 are unstable; Don Crabb of BYTE described 6.0 as "buggy and unreliable".
+Many third-party developers did not receive advance copies, resulting in widespread compatibility issues.
 The contemporary versions of many common programs such as Microsoft Excel, Microsoft Works and 4th Dimension were not fully compatible with System 6.
 There were also software bugs in the Color Manager, Script Manager, and Sound Manager extension files.
 Apple announced that 66 bugs were fixed with version 6.0.1 update, in September 1988.
-However, a major bug involving the text-spacing of screen fonts was found, and was fixed in version 6.0.2.
+However, a major bug involving the text-spacing of screen fonts was found, and was fixed in version 6.0.2, which Crabb described as "a huge improvement" over 6.0.
 Some customers waited longer until moving to System 6 because of its poor reputation.

 Compatibility